How to Gain the Advantages of a Strategic Alliance

 Consider the advantages of a strategic alliance.

 Your time might be better spent in allowing someone else to carry out a critical function.
-Align with them to create a win-win situation.
-Doing this might open up new possibilities and opportunities that you never imagined.
+Aligning with them might open up new possibilities and opportunities that you never imagined.

 Often we think we can do it all ourselves.
-This either comes about because of naiveté or pride.
-Far down the road we realize that we need help, but by then we have lost time, depleted resources, and created more frustration than we ever wanted to deal with.
+Down the road we realize that we need help, but by then we have lost time, depleted resources, and created more frustration than we ever wanted to deal with.

 There is power in alliance.
 A team can move forward, bringing the best out in each member.
 Structure the relationship for success.
 Be clear about responsibilities.
 Welcome creativity, input and innovation.
 Be bigger than you are alone with a well-placed alliance.